Editorial photograph of a customer experience strategy review

 External Apps wins at scale.
 Once the audience crosses tens of thousands of monthly active users, the per user math collapses and External Apps becomes the cheapest path.

 The trade off is governance overhead.
-External Apps requires more deliberate identity and data architecture.
+External Apps needs more deliberate identity and data architecture.

 Member licenses look generous on paper.
 Login licenses look risky on paper.
 The actual answer is almost always a hybrid, with quarterly conversion as the operating gate.